project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_course.md

 ---
 ## Scenario

-XYZ Corporation is a global conglomerate which works in the domain of education and collaborates with different institutions, NGOs and academicians, in multiple regions of the world.
+XYZ Corporation, is a global conglomerate which works in the domain of education and collaborates with different institutions, NGOs and academicians, in multiple regions of the world.
 The organization has adopted Sunbird and aims at creating content for all its stakeholders in order to cater to the evolving training needs and amplify learning opportunities.
 The organization allows all its stakeholders to access to the existing content assets and at the same time allows each of the stakeholder to create their own content.

 On successful completion of the course, the course administrator would like to certify these trainees so that it is easy to know who are the employees who have completed this course.